 by Carl Mickelson

-One of the first to show appreciation for Valentine’s stellar performance and pat him on the back was the elder Woods, his generation’s greatest player.
-No matter what Valentine goes on to do in his golfing career, he’ll always have this tale of heroism, with one of the game’s all-time greats looking on, to tell for the rest of his life.
+One of the first to show appreciation for Jake’s stellar performance and pat him on the back was the elder Woods, his generation’s greatest player.
+No matter what Jake goes on to do in his golfing career, he’ll always have this tale of heroism, with one of the game’s all-time greats looking on, to tell for the rest of his life.

 “I wasn’t as nervous as you would think.
 I’d just finished playing in front of a dozen of the best college coaches in the country.” – Jake Valentine (2026)